Tutorial

 Current install basis

-This walkthrough follows the current GitHub host guides
+This walkthrough follows the current host guides and failure modes

 • This page assumes you already know which repository you want the agent to inspect first.